Conditional Score-Based Modeling of Effective Langevin Dynamics: Method

 The modeling objective is then to construct a diffusion of the form \eqref{eq:compact_sde_full} such that

 The lagged-correlation matching is imposed for the selected observables and lags.

-This choice of constraints is deliberate.
-The invariant density fixes the statistics of the reduced process, while the lagged correlations probe the action of the dynamics on observables and therefore encode information about time scales, transport, memory effects, and linear response.
+These two constraints play complementary roles.
+The invariant density fixes the statistics of the reduced process, while the lagged correlations probe the action of the dynamics on observables and therefore encode information about time scales, transport and memory effects.
 At the same time, these quantities are statistically robust: they can be estimated as time averages from observed trajectories, including sparsely or unevenly sampled data by using all available pairs within prescribed lag windows.
 The remainder of this section shows how the mobility $\bm{M}$ can be inferred from the score and from the empirical lagged correlations, without requiring repeated long integrations of candidate reduced models.